reischapa/dighelm/README.md

 ### DISCLAIMER

-digHelm may, and very probably will, break or stop working altogether in the future, since it relies on generating a binary macro format that is then directly written to the keyboard by the app.
+digHelm may, and very probably will, break or stop working altogether in the future, since it relies on generating a binary macro format that is then directly written to the keyboard by the app when you assign it to a key and download it.
 Which means that unpredictable stuff may happen.

 As such, I feel that I must include the following disclaimer: